-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
-Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
 For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.

-Our plan covers worldwide emergency and urgent care outside of the United States and its territories, with no combined annual limit.
+Our plan also covers emergency care and urgently needed services outside of the United States and its territories, with a \$10,000 combined annual dollar limit.
 See "Emergency care" and "Urgently needed services" in the Medical Benefits Chart in Chapter 4 of this booklet for more information on how much you pay.